ivy-llc/ivy/docs/partial_source/deep_dive/4_arrays.rst

 Array Handling
 --------------

-When calling backend-specific functions such as :code:`torch.sin`, we must pass in :class:`ivy.NativeArray` instances.
+When calling backend-specific functions such as :func:`torch.sin`, we must pass in :class:`ivy.NativeArray` instances.
-For example, :code:`torch.sin` will throw an error if we try to pass in an :class:`ivy.Array` instance.
+For example, :func:`torch.sin` will throw an error if we try to pass in an :class:`ivy.Array` instance.
-It must be provided with a :code:`torch.Tensor`, and this is reflected in the `backend type hints`_.
+It must be provided with a :class:`torch.Tensor`, and this is reflected in the `backend type hints`_.

 However, all Ivy functions must return :class:`ivy.Array` instances, which is reflected in the `Ivy type hints`_.
 The reason we always return :class:`ivy.Array` instances from Ivy functions is to ensure that any subsequent Ivy code is